 -Preservative 220 (sulphur dioxide) – not great for people with asthma, sinus or headaches.

 Now, cookies are dead easy to whip up, so I suggested we try to recreate them and my teen son insisted he take over the role of cookie creator, then promptly researched, experimented, tweaked, and has since baked around seven batches of different varieties of cookies.
 All of them delicious, but my favourite being these Chewy Peanut Butter Cookies, because, well, #peanutbutter

 These are sweeter than the biscuits or cookies I would make, but despite numerous requests that he uses at least a quarter cup less sugar, my son refuses to co-operate.
-If I were making them, I’d reduce the sugar by at least 1/4 cup, but I’m not kicking up a stink because at least they’re home-made from organic ingredients from my favourite online store, The Wholefood Collective.
-Ingredients which the body recognises and can process, and at the end of the day, his cookies provides us with so much joy and deliciousness (plus fodder for the lunchboxes which I didn’t have to make!) and he just loves making them for us!
-Update: I’ve since made this recipe myself with less sugar and everyone loves them so I’ve adjusted the recipe.
+If I were making them, I’d reduce the sugar by at least 1/4 cup, but I’m not kicking up a stink because at least they’re home-made with ingredients which the body recognises and can process, and at the end of the day, his cookies provides us with so much joy and deliciousness (plus fodder for the lunchboxes which I didn’t have to make!) and he just loves making them for us!
+Update: I’ve since made this recipe myself with less sugar and everyone loves them so go ahead and try that out.